medplum/medplum/packages/docs/blog/2024-11-14-zero-downtime-postgres-major-version-upgrade.md

 This is another EC2 server that you’ll SSH onto in order to perform various steps (most notably, execute the switchover script).
 It needs SSH access to your PgBouncer server as well as Postgres access (port 5432) to PgBouncer as well as your blue and green database clusters.

-There isn’t too much else to discuss from our jumpbox setup guide (TODO link) besides commiserating that it can be a bit tedious to get all the security group rules setup correctly to allow SSH and Postgres access.
+There isn’t too much else to discuss from our [jumpbox setup guide](https://github.com/medplum/medplum-postgres-upgrade/blob/main/docs/jumpbox-setup.md) besides commiserating that it can be a bit tedious to get all the security group rules setup correctly to allow SSH and Postgres access.
 The telltale that you haven’t configured your security groups quite right yet is an `ssh` or `psql` command hanging indefinitely.

 Throughout our runbook, unless otherwise noted, all SQL queries and other commands you run should be performed from the jumpbox.
 Why?
 The last thing you want is a network hiccup between your laptop/desktop and the AWS datacenter to halt the switchover script at just the wrong time.
 Along those lines, we highly recommend you use tmux, screen, or some other terminal multiplexer on your jumpbox to further avoid inflight scripts from being interrupted.